 What is the purpose of this project?

-The City of Sunnyvale (City) is planning to rehabilitate the Fair Oaks Bridge by widening the bridge deck to bring roadway and shoulder widths up to current design standards and improve pedestrian and bicycle facilities.
+The City of Sunnyvale (City) is rehabilitating the Fair Oaks Bridge by widening the bridge deck to bring roadway and shoulder widths up to current design standards and improve pedestrian and bicycle facilities.
 The rehabilitated bridge will retain a total of four travel lanes for cars but will be widened to allow for the addition of a standard-sized sidewalk and wider-than-existing bicycle lanes.

 In addition, the project includes improvements at the intersections where the bridge touches down at Kifer Rd and at Evelyn Ave.
 The project may also include enhancements to Hendy Ave that will improve mobility under the bridge.